 - Make sure your teen understands that drinking or doing drugs now can affect her plans for the future.

 - Encourage your teen to volunteer at a local drug-treatment facility, homeless shelter or hospital in your local area, where he or she can see the impact substance abuse has on a person’s life, family and community.
+A detox center in Los Angeles provides life-changing and high-quality treatment for those individuals struggling with addiction.

 We all must talk with our children today about the dangers of tobacco, alcohol, and drug use.
 If you do not talk with your children, they will learn all about these substances from the world around them.
 They would much rather hear and learn about them from you, their favorite, most trusted, and best teacher!